OliverZott/docs/docker_wsl.md

 ## Flags

 - `-a` or `--attach` ...
 Attach STDOUT/STDERR and forward signals
 - `-p` ...
-Publish all exposed ports to the host interfaces
+Publish all exposed ports to the host interfaces   `host:container`
 - `-d` ...  run the container in the background in a “detached” mode
-- `--rm`
+- `--rm` ...
+Automatically remove the container when it exits
 - `-it` ... interactive mode
+- `--name` ...
+Assign a name to the container

 # Commands - Container

+## Example

+- `docker run --rm -d -p 15672:15672 -p 5672:5672 --name my_rabbit rabbitmq:3-management`

 ## Tags